-Over the course of 2014, there were many, wide-ranging, contacts with WADA.
+Over the course of 2015, there were many, wide-ranging, contacts with WADA.
 There were almost daily consultations about the correct management of Dutch doping infringements, which is monitored by WADA.
-In addition, there was close collaboration with WADA on ongoing investigations, and that collaboration has become structural.
+Collaboration with WADA is close and structural.

 As in other years, a response to the draft prohibited list was sent to WADA in the summer.
-The Doping Authority coordinates the Dutch response on behalf of the NOC*NSF, the NOC*NSF Athletes Committee and the Ministry of Health, Welfare and Sport.
+The Doping Authority coordinates the Dutch response on behalf of the NOC*NSF, the NOC*NSF Athletes Committee and the Ministry of Sport.
 Once again, it was pointed out that the prohibited list must have a sound practical and scientific basis.
-Responses were also drafted in the course of the year to a range of technical documents associated with WADA’s International Standard for Laboratories (ISL).
+Responses to the various 'technical documents' were also written during the course of the year.

 WADA – ADO Symposium

-As part of WADA's 'Sociological Research Programme', a research proposal has been submitted and approved in collaboration with four other NADOs with supervision from the University of Potsdam.
+As part of WADA's 'Sociological Research Program', a research proposal with supervision from the University of Potsdam has been submitted in collaboration with four other NADOs and approved.
 The study will look at possible performance indicators for NADOs and will continue until early 2015 (pursuant to a number of administrative differences of opinion between the German researchers and WADA, the project was suspended for a short time).
 On behalf of all the NADOs concerned, the Doping Authority will have an advisory and coordinating role.

 CAHAMA and Monitoring Group

-Once again in 2014, the Doping Authority was very active on the international stage.
-The aim is to play a role in guiding international anti-doping policy.
+Once again in 2015, the Doping Authority was very active on the international stage.
+There are two objectives: to acquire up-to-date knowledge and to play a role in guiding international anti-doping policies.
 We attended three meetings of the CAHAMA (Ad hoc European Committee for the World Anti-Doping Agency).
 The CAHAMA mission is: